On the possible exceptions for the transcendence of the log-gamma function at rational entries: Introduction

 This has some interesting consequences.
 For a better discussion of these consequences, let us define a function $f\!: (0,1) \rightarrow \mathbb{R}_{\,+}$ as follows:

 Note that $f(1-x) = f(x)$, which implies that $f(x)$ is symmetric with respect to $x=\frac12$.
 By taking into account the well-known \emph{reflection property} of the gamma function

-valid for all $x \not \in \mathbb{Z}$, and being $ \log{\left[\,\Gamma{(x)} \cdot \Gamma{(1-x)}\right]} = \log{\Gamma(x)} + \log{\Gamma(1-x)}$, one easily deduces that
+valid for all $x \not \in \mathbb{Z}$, and being $\, \log{\left[\,\Gamma{(x)} \cdot \Gamma{(1-x)}\right]} = \log{\Gamma(x)} + \log{\Gamma(1-x)}$, one easily deduces that

-From this logarithmic expression, one promptly deduces that $f(x)$ is differentiable (hence continuous) in the interval $(0,1)$, its derivative being $f\,'(x) = -\,\pi \, \cot{(\pi x)}$.
-The symmetry of $f(x)$ around $x=\frac12$ can be taken into account for proofing that, being Conjec.~\ref{conj:GMR} true, the only exception (if there is one) has to take place for $x=\frac12$ (see the Appendix).
-From Eq.~(\ref{eq:seno}), we promptly deduce that $\log{\pi} -\log{\sin{(\pi \, x)}}$ is transcendental for all rational $x$ in $(0,1)$, the only possible exception being $f(\frac12) = \log{\pi} = 1.1447298858\!\ldots$~\footnote{This is an interesting number whose irrationality is not yet established.} All these consequences would be impressive, but the proof presented in Ref.~\cite{GMR} for Conjec.~\ref{conj:GMR} is \emph{incorrect}.
-This is because those authors implicitly assume that $f(x_1) \ne f(x_2)$ for every pair of distinct rational numbers $\,x_1, x_2$ in $(0,1)$, which is not true, as may be seen in Fig.~\ref{fig:fx}, where the symmetry of $f(x)$ around $x=\frac12$ can be appreciated.
-To be explicit, let me exhibit a simple counterexample: for the pair $x_1=\frac14$ and $x_2=\frac34$, Eq.~(\ref{eq:seno}) yields $f(x_1) = f(x_2) = \log{\pi} + \log{\sqrt{2}}$ and then $f(x_1) - f(x_2) = 0$.\footnote{~In fact, null results are found for every pair of rational numbers $x_1, x_2 \in (0,1)$ with $x_1 + x_2 = 1$ (i.e., symmetric with respect to $x=\frac12$).} This \emph{null} result clearly makes it invalid their conclusion that $f(x_1) - f(x_2)$ is a \emph{non-null} Baker period.
+From this logarithmic expression, one promptly deduces that $f(x)$ is differentiable (hence continuous) in the interval $(0,1)$, its derivative being $f\,'(x) = -\,\pi \, / \tan{(\pi x)}$.
+The symmetry of $f(x)$ around $x=\frac12$ can be taken into account for showing that, being Conjecture~\ref{conj:GMR} true, the only exception would be for $\,x = \frac12$ (see the Appendix).
+From Eq.~(\ref{eq:seno}), we promptly deduce that $\,\log{\pi} -\log{\sin{(\pi \, x)}}\,$ is transcendental for all rational $x$ in $(0,1)$, the only possible exception being $f(\frac12) = \log{\pi} = 1.1447298858\!\ldots$, which is an interesting number whose irrationality is not yet established.
+All these consequences would be impressive, but the proof presented there in Ref.~\cite{GMR} for Conjecture~\ref{conj:GMR} is \emph{incorrect}.
+This is because those authors implicitly assume that $\,f(x_1) \ne f(x_2)\,$ for every pair of distinct rational numbers $\,x_1, x_2 \in (0,1)$, which is not true, as may be seen in Fig.~\ref{fig:fx}, where the symmetry of $f(x)$ around $x=\frac12$ can be appreciated.
+To be explicit, let me exhibit a simple counterexample: for the pair $x_1=\frac14$ and $x_2=\frac34$, Eq.~(\ref{eq:seno}) yields $f(x_1) = f(x_2) = \log{\pi} + \log{\sqrt{2}}$ and then $f(x_1) - f(x_2) = 0$.\footnote{In fact, a null result is found for every pair of rational numbers $\,x_1, x_2 \in (0,1)$ with $x_1 + x_2 = 1$ (i.e., symmetric with respect to $\,x = 1/2$).} This \emph{null} result clearly makes it invalid their conclusion that $f(x_1) - f(x_2)$ is a \emph{non-null} Baker period.